Galaxy S20 too pricey? Samsung has an upcoming cheap phone that just leaked

 - The Samsung Galaxy Note 20 is coming soon

-However the Galaxy A21s will likely be far more affordable than the S20 - the A series always are, especially the A2X devices which are at the lower-end of the A spectrum.
-We'd expect the A21s to be an exceedingly cheap phone with prices likely around $250 / £200 / AU$500.
+However the Galaxy A21s will likely be far more affordable than the S20 - A-series phone always are, especially the A2X devices, which are at the lower end of the A spectrum.
+We'd expect the A21s to be an exceedingly cheap phone, with prices likely around $250 / £200 / AU$500.

 It's worth pointing out the Samsung Galaxy A21 hasn't been released yet, so the A21s is likely even further from our hands, but we'd expect it to be out further into 2020.